AztecProtocol/aztec-packages/docs/docs/dev_docs/cli/sandbox-reference.md

 This will attempt to run the Sandbox on ` localhost:8080`.
 You can change the port defined in `./.aztec/docker-compose.yml`.
 Running the command again will overwrite any changes made to the `docker-compose.yml`.

-If you don't have the CLI installed via a node package manager, this command will also install or update the CLI.
+This command also installs or updates the CLI.
 If you have previously installed the CLI via a node package manager, you will need to uninstall it and remove it from your project dependencies and install it via Docker.

 To install a specific version of the sandbox, you can set the environment variable `SANDBOX_VERSION`